ConfettiFX/The-Forge/README.md

 ![Image of the Hardware Tessellation Unit test](Screenshots/07_Hardware_Tessellation.PNG)

 ## 8. glTF Model Viewer
-This is a simple cross-platform glTF model viewer by integrating Arseny Kapoulkine @zeuxcg excellent [meshoptimizer](https://github.com/zeux/meshoptimizer) and the same PBR as used in the Material Playground unit test.
+A cross-platform glTF model viewer that optimizes the vertex and index layout for the underlying platform and picks the right texture format for the underlying platform.
+We integrated Arseny Kapoulkine @zeuxcg excellent [meshoptimizer](https://github.com/zeux/meshoptimizer) and use the same PBR as used in the Material Playground unit test.
-  * It optimizes the geometry data set with all the features meshoptimizer offers
-  * It will be extended in the future with more functionality, following some of our internal tools
-  * Uses the cgltf reader from the same repository
+This modelviewer can also utilize Binomials [Basis Universal Texture Support](https://github.com/binomialLLC/basis_universal) as an option to load textures.
+Support was added to the Image class as a "new image format".
+So you can pick basis like you can pick DDS or KTX.
+For iOS / Android we go directly to ASTC because Basis doesn't support ASTC at the moment.

 glTF model viewer running on iPad with 2048x1536 resolution